orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `1000`.

-Use to specify the delay time for the mock.
+Specifies the delay time for the mock.
 It can either be a fixed number, false or a function that returns a number.
 Setting delay to false removes the delay call completely.

 ### delayFunctionLazyExecute

 Type: `boolean`.

-Gives you the possibility to have functions that are passed to `delay` to be executed at runtime rather than when the mocks are generated.
+When set to `true`, functions that are passed to `delay` will be executed at runtime rather than when the mocks are generated.

 ### useExamples

 Type: `Boolean`.

-Gives you the possibility to use the `example`/`examples` fields from your OpenAPI specification as mock values.
+When set to `true`, uses the `example`/`examples` fields from the OpenAPI specification as mock values.

 ### generateEachHttpStatus

 Type: `Boolean`.

-Gives you the possibility to generate mocks for all the HTTP statuses in the `responses` fields in your OpenAPI specification.
+When set to `true`, generates mocks for all the HTTP statuses in the `responses` fields in the OpenAPI specification.
 By default only the 200 OK response is generated.

 ### baseUrl

 Type: `String`.

-Give you the possibility to set base url to your mock handlers.
+Sets the base URL of the mock handlers.

 ### locale